Where to eat in Sri Lanka: a FooDiva culinary travel guide

 A couple of shops worth your dirhams or rupees:

-• Spa Ceylon with many branches for ayurvedic beauty products.
+- Spa Ceylon with many branches for ayurvedic beauty products.
+Also excellent massages, deep tissue in particular.

 BOOSSA & GINTOTA:

-• Arabella on Boossa: our home away from home for a nine-night stay.
-This teeny eight-room gem of a ‘private hotel’ as described by the Dubai-based Australian owners, one of whom is a designer, manages to combine intimacy with understated luxury in Sri Lankan Bawa-style.
+- Arabella on Boossa: our home away from home for a nine-night stay.
+This teeny nine-room gem of a ‘private hotel’ as described by the Dubai-based Australian owners, one of whom is a designer, manages to combine intimacy with understated luxury in Sri Lankan Bawa-style.
 Smack bang on the beach, crashing waves will lull you to sleep as much as they will wake you up in the morning.
+This yogi can be booked for private sessions.
 Genuine, friendly service.
-Rates over the festive high season start at US$200 per night.
+Rates, room dependent, US$200 per night.
 The restaurant, Ahara (open 8am – 8pm) turns out delicious contemporary Sri Lankan fare, comfort classics, as well as barbeque nights for both inhouse guests and visitors.
 Order the egg hoppers for breakfast; ‘short eats’ aka giant croquettes or fish tempura tacos for lunch; and the lobster curry for dinner.
 15 minutes via tuk tuk to Galle Fort.

 Shops:

-• Modern’s Handlooms & Handicrafts: Authentic handmade handloom fabric made in the back of the shop with traditional machines.
-Ready made cushions on sale, or buy fabric by the metre for their tailors to custom make – Emma Riedel.
+- Modern’s Handlooms & Handicrafts: Authentic handmade handloom fabric made in the back of the shop with traditional machines.
+Ready made cushions on sale, or buy fabric by the metre for the tailor to custom make.
+I ordered some outdoor cushions for our new holiday home back home in Cyprus.

 UNAWATUNA:

-• Skinnytoms Deli: A go-to for breakfast, lunch and great iced coffee (open until 4pm).
-The breakfast burger is our fav – Emma Riedel.
+- Skinnytoms Deli: A go-to for breakfast, lunch and great iced coffee (open until 6pm).
+I ordered the twist on egg hoppers with the addition of bacon.
+The breakfast burger is Emma’s fav.

 HIKKADUWA:

-• Salty Swamis: Where the cool crew hang out.
+- Salty Swamis: Where the cool crew hang out.
 Excellent coffee and healthy bowls menu.
 Water is filtered, with a retail space selling surfboards and surf culture paraphernalia.
-Open daily except Monday – Emma Riedel.
+Open until 4pm daily except Monday – Emma Riedel.

 WELIGAMA: